abn-dev-01/abn-dev-01/ddd/api-app-infra.md

 It must not depend on frameworks, AWS, Spring annotations, or any external technology.

 ### Why this matters
-If CAT decides to replace SQS with Kafka, or Kafka with Azure Queue, **only the infrastructure layer changes**.
+If Customer decides to replace SQS with Kafka, or Kafka with Azure Queue, **only the infrastructure layer changes**.
-The application layer remains untouched.
+The application layer remains untouched and not binded with the infrastructure layer.

 ### Responsibilities
 - Business logic classes